Call for Nominations: 2019-2021 AFSA Governing Board

 |Vice President for Retirees

-The positions listed above have two-year terms beginning July 15, 2017.
-AFSA bylaws require that all Governing Board members must be resident in the Washington, D.C., area within 60 days of taking office on July 15, 2017, and must remain resident in the Washington, D.C., area throughout their term in office.
+These positions have two-year terms beginning July 15, 2019.
+AFSA bylaws require that Governing Board members participate via in-person attendance at regularly scheduled meetings of the board within 60 days of taking office on July 15 or appointment to office thereafter, and throughout their term in office.